How to Copy a DVD and Upload onto iPad Via iTunes

 Insert the DVD you want to rip into Windows Movie Maker and then open the program.
-You then click on the "File" button or "Load Disc" located in the top left of the window to locate and select the DVD files.
+You then click on the "Load Disc" located in the top left of the window to locate and select the DVD files.

 The next thing you need to do is make sure the program is going to save your ripped DVD movie as a Windows Movie Maker friendly file such as .WMV and decide what to name the video and where to save it.

-On the lower left side of the main screen, change the output format in "Profile" drop down box from the default "MP4" to "WMV".
+On the lower left side of the main screen, change the output format in "Profile" drop down box (see bottom left) from the default "MP4" to "WMV".
 Then specify a destination folder to save the resulting file.
-This can be done by clicking on the browse button to the right of "Output" option.
+This can be done by clicking on the Bowse button to the right of "Destination" option.

 You may want to adjust encoding settings such as bit rate, frame rate, codec to produce a good-looking video, you can do this by clicking the "Settings" button next to "Profile", but for most of users, go to default.

 The program allows you to choose from among the ready made presets if you want to rip the video for a particular device.
 This will save a lot time for those who are confusing about choosing the most appropriate settings for the device of choice.